carlobonamico/clean-code-design-principles-in-action/kata/clean-code-design-principles-kata.md

 ## Design Principles
-Basically, Common Sense applied to software design
+Basically, Common Sense applied to Software Design

 >Treat your code like your kitchen

-> C.B., about 2013
+C.B., about 2013

 easy in the real world...